Azure-Samples/iot-edge-opc-plc/README.md

 * Running on Windows natively, you cannot use an application certificate store of type `Directory`, since the access to the private key will fail.
 Use the option `--at X509Store` in this case.
 * Running as Linux Docker container, you can map the certificate stores to the host file system by using the Docker run option `-v <hostpkidirectory>:/app/pki`.
 This will make the certificate persistent over starts.
 * Running as Linux Docker container using an X509Store for the application certificate, you need to use the Docker run option `-v x509certstores:/root/.dotnet/corefx/cryptography/x509stores` and the application option `--at X509Store`
-* When running in kubernetes context, use option `--at FlatDirectory`.
+* When running in kubernetes context with certificates mounted as files, use option `--at FlatDirectory`.
 This enables the OPC UA server to consume both public key and private key certificates directly from the /app/pki/own/ path without expecting the `certs` and `private` subdirectories.
 Furthermore, certificates of type .crt and .key are accepted.
+* When running in kubernetes context and you want the certificate stores persisted as Kubernetes Secrets, use `--at KubernetesSecret`.
+Each configured store path is sanitized into its own secret name, for example `pki/own` becomes `pki-own` and `pki/trusted` becomes `pki-trusted`.
+Secret entries stay flat and are differentiated by file extension: certificates use `.der` or PEM-based `.crt`, private keys can use `.pfx` and, for the application certificate store, PEM-based `.pem` or `.key`, and CRLs use `.crl`.
+Use `--ksns <namespace>` to pin the namespace, or let the server auto-detect it in-cluster.

 GDS push service support:

 * OPC PLC exposes the standard OPC UA Server Configuration methods used by GDS push (for example `CreateSigningRequest`, `GetRejectedList`, `UpdateCertificate`, and `ApplyChanges`).
 * Access to these methods follows OPC UA security requirements: use a secure endpoint (`Sign & Encrypt`) and administrator credentials (`--au` / `--ac`, defaults: `sysadmin` / `demo`).
-* GDS push works with both `Directory` and `FlatDirectory` certificate store modes.
+* GDS push works with `Directory`, `FlatDirectory`, and `KubernetesSecret` certificate store modes.

 Short example (C# with OPC Foundation GDS client):